-- Steering will require greater effort in 4WD-LOCK mode.
-This is normal. - When the switch is set to "LOCK", the front diff-lock indicator light will flash until the front diff is locked. - If the indicator light is flashing, turning the steering left and right will help the front gear locking mechanism to engage. - Riding before the front differential lock is properly engaged (e.g., the indicator light is flashing) will cause the engine speed to be limited until engagement is complete. - When the vehicle is in 4WD-LOCK, the maximum traveling speed is limited to 22 mph (35 km/h). - If conditions require full engine power to be available, press the override switch on the dashboard to disable the 4WD-LOCK speed limiter.
+Steering will require greater effort in 4WD-LOCK mode.

+When the switch is set to "LOCK", the front diff-lock indicator light will flash until the front differential is locked.
+If the indicator light is flashing, turning the steering left and right will help the front gear locking mechanism to engage.

+Riding before the front differential lock is properly engaged (e.g., the indicator light is flashing) will cause the engine speed to be limited until engagement is complete.

+When the vehicle is in 4WD-LOCK, the maximum traveling speed is limited to 22 mph (35 km/h).

+If conditions require full engine power to be available, press the override switch on the dashboard to disable the 4WD-LOCK speed limiter.

-Hand Brake - (11)
+Hand Brake - 12